About the Department

-Our Department currently has 32 graduate faculty (including joint appointments) and 10 faculty at other ranks (lecturers, research faculty).
-Our graduate program generally has about 90 graduate students and 35 full-time Postdoctoral Research Fellows associated with it, along with a varying number of Visiting Scholars and other distinguished guests.
-In most years we have about 60 undergraduate majors in our department, many of them working in our research programs.
+Our Department currently has 46 graduate faculty and 12 faculty at other ranks (instructional and research faculty).
+Our graduate program generally has about 140 graduate students and 40 full-time Postdoctoral Research Fellows associated with it, along with a varying number of Visiting Scholars and other distinguished guests.
+In most years, we have about 50 undergraduate majors in our department, many of them working in our research programs.

-Our Research — We have very active research programs that span many areas of physics, from thermal effects in mesoscopic systems to the nature of the black hole at the center of the Milky Way.
+We have very active research programs that span many areas of physics, from thermal effects in mesoscopic systems to the nature of the black hole at the center of the Milky Way.
 (Check individual faculty listings for more details.)
 In addition to recently renovated space in Dearborn Observatory and Northwestern's Technological Institute, our faculty use dozens of off-campus research facilities, from the CERN particle accelerator in Geneva, Switzerland, to the Hubble Space Telescope.
-(See a full list).
 Last year, our research budget was in excess of $6,500,000.

 - Undergraduate Degree Requirements

 For full details about our graduate program, use these links:

 - Graduate Study at Northwestern

 - Degree Requirements

 - Graduate Course Descriptions

 - Where have our recent PhD graduates found employment?